gradle/declarative-gradle/README.md

   Importing the software project to the IDE and interacting with it should be fast and fully reliable.
   IDEs and other tools should be able to change the definition automatically or through UI reliably.

-We implement those principles through a _declarative DSL_ which is, at the moment, based on Kotlin.
+We implement those principles through a _declarative DSL_ which is a tailored tiny subset of the Kotlin language.
 The [Declarative Gradle Announcement](https://blog.gradle.org/declarative-gradle) outlines more details about the project and the new Declarative DSL we are building.

 <!-- TODO: Add project manifesto -->